fxamacker/cbor/README.md

 __Why v2.0?__:

-v2 decoupled options from encoding/decoding functions so that:

-* new features like CBOR tags can be added without breaking API changes.
-* more encoding/decoding function signatures are identical to encoding/json.
-* more function signatures can remain stable forever even as CBOR options & tags evolve.
+v1 required breaking API changes to support upcoming new features like CBOR tags.  v2.0 has other benefits like reduced memory and including more functions with signatures identical to `encoding/json`.
+See [Design Goals](#design-goals) for more.

 __Roadmap__:

- * v2.1 (Feb.
-9, 2020) support for CBOR tags (major type 6) and some decoder optimizations.
+ * v2.1 (est. Feb.
+9-12, 2020) support for CBOR tags (major type 6) and some decoder optimizations.
  * v2.2 (Feb.
 2020) options for handling duplicate map keys.

 ## Installation